cesarenaldi/iniettore/README.md

 While requesting an alias it's possible to provide **temporary dependencies** to satisfy dependencies of the requested mapping or one of his dependency.

-**Note:** Transient dependencies cannot be used to satisfy dependencies in the ancestor containers.
+**Note:** Transient dependencies cannot be used to satisfy dependencies in the ancestor contexts.

 ```javascript
 import iniettore from 'iniettore'